MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-enterprise.md

 ### Manage access through Group Policy

 Group Policies provide centralized management and configuration of operating systems, applications, and users' settings in an Active Directory environment.
 MSIX packages applications can read group policy registry keys and honor group policy settings.
-To learn more about MSIX support and limitations in group policy support, see [Group Policy and MSIX packaged apps.](../group-policy-msix.md)
+To learn more about MSIX support and limitations in group policy support, see [Group Policy and packaged apps.](../group-policy-msix.md)

 ### Manage MSIX updates